COAPE Lecturers & Tutors

 She worked as a Behaviour Practitioner for 9 years in Cape Town, but then moved to Johannesburg in 2007 where she, along with her business partners, established the highly successful COAPE SA along with its sister business ThinkingPets.
 ThinkingPets was later sold to Leigh Shenker who now runs it successfully.

-After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment, she still enjoys helping clients with feline and canine behaviour problems.
+After 20 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, as well as course development for COAPE.
 She is the Course Moderator for the Diplomas, and one of only two Practitioners licensed internationally to offer COAPE’s prestigious courses.
 In addition to frequently appearing on Talk Radio 702/567 Cape Talk and several television programs, she has also been a valued part of the “Animal Talk” radio team.
 She writes for Animal Talk, Cat’s Life and several overseas magazines and is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.
 Karin is often in the media relating to Animal Behaviour matters.

 Wendy joined COAPE SA and its sister business ThinkingPets in 2007, and together with Karin and Peter founded COAPE SA in 2010.